-Below are five suggestions Michele (From Divine Mercy for Moms) and I have to improve your relationships during the next 40 days based on the book I co-authored, The Friendship Project.
+Below are five suggestions to improve your relationships during the next 40 days based on the book I co-authored, The Friendship Project.

 Pray for Your Friends and Loved Ones

 Thank God for these relationships and allow the Lord to use you to pray for them.
 One simple idea is to mark down a name of a friend or family member on each day of your calendar as a way to remind you to offer up unique prayers of petition and thanksgiving for the people the Lord has placed in your life.
 It can be a simple prayer in the morning, offering your Chaplet of Divine Mercy or even saying a Rosary for a friend.
 Later in the day be sure to tell that friend or loved one that you are praying for them today.

 “In this world, two things are essential: life and friendship.
 Both should be highly prized, and we must not undervalue them.
 Life and friendship are nature’s gifts.
 [Sermon Denis 16,1]- St. Augustine

 The most significant acts of kindness are not done with your words, but rather with deeds of love!
 Focus on what acts of service and compassion you can perform during Lent.
 Pack your spouse’s lunch for them without being asked or drop off a meal to a friend who is going through a difficult time.
 When we give of ourselves and do not look for something in return, we are better able to love the people in our life.
 Don’t be intimidated by doing service for others; no act is too small to be done in love for others.
 Recently, a friend told me that she is going to wake the same time as her spouse to have breakfast together while the children are still asleep, so they can spend more time together.
 What a beautiful idea!